ipc103/seiji/README.md

 # Seiji

 Seiji is a great classmate.
 Ask him a quesiton and he'll try to help you!
+Type 'seiji' to get started.

 ## Installation